 Professor Nathalie Martin

-To take this course, students must do the following four things:
+To take this course, students must do the following five things before the class starts:

-- Read the reader that you can pick up today in the copy center, and the information in the class links below.
+- Read the reader that you can pick up today in the copy center.

 - Track every penny spent over one week in a notebook.

-- 1. Save any consumer offers for credit cards, mortgage financings, or other financial products that you get in the mail, or 2.
-Keep track of all phone solicitations, starting now.
-Bring a list of phone offers or calls or the solicitations themselves to class.
+- Save any consumer offers for credit cards, mortgage financings, or other financial products that you get in the mail between now and the class, and

-Students must pass a pre-test in order to qualify to take the course.
+You must pass a pre-test in order to qualify to take the course.
 It is based upon the above course preparations.
-There also will be a test at the end of the course on Sunday, October 7, 2012.
+There also will be a test at the end of the course on Sunday, September 28, 2014.